-Blue Jay Air has decided to discontinue its travel agency programs with different travel agencies as part of the continuing effort to keep the company as cost efficient as possible.
+Blue Jay Air has decided to discontinue its travel agency programs as part of the continuing effort to keep the company as cost efficient as possible.
 Instead the company will establish direct business relationships with its business client base.
-Blue Jay Air will negotiate direct contractual arrangements with its business clients in order to customize client needs and leverage long-term client business relationships.
+Blue Jay Air will negotiate direct contractual arrangements with its business clients in order to customize client needs and leverage long-term client relationships.

-A referral program will also be offered to its business clients in order to expand its customer base in the most direct and efficient manner.
+A referral program will also be offered to business clients in order to expand its customer base in the most direct and efficient manner.
 This referral program will be combined with the loyalty program to optimize value for existing customers.